What is data protection by design exactly?

 in a culture of continuous improvement.

-- Established methods to recognize poor privacy designs, anticipate poor privacy practices and
+- Established methods to recognise poor privacy designs, anticipate poor privacy practices and

 outcomes, and correct any negative impacts, well before they occur in proactive, systematic, and